 Dorothy jumped to feet, Toto’s ears pricked as she scooped him into her arms.
 His small frame tucked against her chest.
 “How far away are they?”

 “Down the hall, you should be able to make it without them seeing you.
 Go Dorothy now-” she nodded and ran towards the door “-go hurry!”
 She flung open the door and darted up the stone steps.
 The Lion watched her go.
 He wanted to be brave for her, he wanted help her, help the Scarecrow and the Tin Man, but he was just a coward.
 He was nobody’s hero.

 Dorothy’s legs carried her up the stairs, Toto bounced against her chest but it was better than losing him in the dark.
 She could hear the footsteps of the guard and she plastered herself against the wall as he neared.
 He paused near her, she pressed hard into the shadows, hoping he wouldn’t notice her and if he did, he didn’t say anything.
 When he continued walking, she waited before going back to her designated room, the kitchen.
-The fire still crackling, she released her dog and stoked the fire with a bit more wood, it was warm and the bed wasn’t uncomfortable but it didn’t matter… pretty soon they were going to be out of here and they were going to return to the Emerald City and the Wizard will grant them their requests.
+The fire still crackled.
+She released her dog and stoked the fire with a bit more wood.
+It was warm and the bed wasn’t uncomfortable but it didn’t matter because pretty soon they were going to be out of here.
+They were going to return to the Emerald City and the Wizard will grant them their requests.
 She was sure of it.
 But first… sleep and tomorrow, they were going to find their friends.